coder/templates/gcp-vm-container/README.md

 This template provisions the following resources:

-- GCP VM (ephemeral, deleted on stop)
+- GCP (ephemeral, deleted on stop)
   - Container in VM
 - Managed disk (persistent, mounted to `/home/coder` in container)